aaronmelton/solark_monitor/README.md

 ### About This Code
 This script was written in order to maintain local control of your Sol-Ark Inverter.

+It is known to work with Model Sol-Ark 12k-P, COMM 142a-0717, MCU Ver6983

 #### Why Re-Invent The Wheel?
 * Your Sol-Ark Inverter likely came with a WiFi dongle that allows for remote monitoring, troubleshooting and software updates of your inverter.
 I have a